Philippines: What does Maria Ressa's Nobel Peace Prize mean for the rights movement? | DW | 11.10.2021

 Celebrities and politicians around the world applauded the award this week, including rock band U2 and former US President Barack Obama.

-The award comes at a time when suppression of press freedom across autocratic governments around the world has made it deadly for journalists to do their job.
+The award comes at a time when suppression of press freedom in autocratically ruled countries around the world has made it deadly for journalists to do their job.

 "Press freedom in the Philippines has always been fragile, but this administration is notable for openly attacking members of the press," Jonathan de Santos, chairperson of the National Union of Journalists of the Philippines (NUJP), told DW.

-Since the start of the Duterte administration in 2016, the NUJP has noted 30 cases of journalists being red-tagged as subversive or enemies of the state, resulting in surveillance, harassment, and in some cases, arrests.
+Since the start of the Duterte administration in 2016, the NUJP has noted 30 cases of journalists being labeled as subversive or enemies of the state, resulting in surveillance, harassment and in some cases, arrests.

 Nineteen journalists were killed between 2016, when Duterte assumed the presidency, and 2020, according to NUJP figures.